HazyResearch/deepdive/doc/example-spouse.md

 <!-- TODO describe presentation annotations once it's ready -->

 In fact, the screenshots above are showing the data presented using a [carefully prepared set of templates under `mindbender/search-templates/`](../examples/spouse/mindbender/search-template/).
-In these AngularJS templates, virtually anything you can program in HTML/CSS/JavaScript/CoffeeScript can be added to present the data that is ideal for human consumption, e.g., highlighted text spans rather than token indexes.
+In these AngularJS templates, virtually anything you can program in HTML/CSS/JavaScript/CoffeeScript can be added to present the data that is ideal for human consumption (e.g., highlighted text spans rather than token indexes).
 Please see the [documentation about customizing the presentation](browsing.md#customizing-presentation) for further detail.